Pyprohly/redditwarp/docs/source/user-guide/http-components.rst

 attribute.
 It is `100` seconds by default.

 Timeouts can be specified per request using the `timeout` parameter.
 A value of `-1` means an infinite timeout.
-A value of `-2` tells the HTTPClient to use the `HTTPClient.timeout` instance value.
+A value of `-2`, which is the default, tells the HTTPClient to use the `HTTPClient.timeout` instance value.

 ::